Your 2017 Guide To Canadian Online Blackjack

 Don't get any ideas about trying to count cards, as online casino software is programmed to shuffle all the decks either at set intervals or even between every single hand.
 This makes advantage play all but impossible when you're playing blackjack on the web.

 How good are the odds?

 If you can find a reputable online casino offering single deck blackjack with Vegas Strip rules, you should jump at the chance.
 In such games, players actually have a 0.1% advantage over the casino.
-For that reason, you'll almost never find these games in Canadian land-based casinos or venues on the web.
+For that reason, you'll almost never find these games in Canadian land-based casinos or online.